Finiteness properties and Relatively Hyperbolic Groups: Preliminaries

 \subsection{The relative Rips complex}

 We will need the following construction from \cite{Dahmani}.
-Let $G$ be relatively hyperbolic with respect to $K<G$.
-The relative Rips complex $Rips_{s,d,r}(G,K)$ is the flag simplicial complex $Y$ defined as follows: \begin{enumerate} \item $Y^{(0)}=G$. \item There is an edge between $x$ and $x'$ if $x$ and $x'$ lie in the same coset of $K$ and $d_{K}(e,x^{-1}x')\leq s$ or there is a relative geodesic $c:[0,l]\rightarrow \Gamma(G,S)$ such that the relative length of $c$ is at most $d$ and it travels less than $3r$ in the first and the last coset and less than $2r$ in any other coset. \item A set $\{x_0,x_1,\cdots, x_n\}$ spans a $n$-simplex if it forms a complete graph in $Y^{(1)}$. \end{enumerate} Let $Rips(G)$ be the infinite simplex on $G$ i.e the simplicial complex with $G$ as its $0$-skeleton and in which every $(n+1)$ element subset of $G$ spans a $n$-simplex. $Rips(G)$ is contractible and admits a natural $G$-action.
-Moreover the stabilizer of any simplex is finite.
+Let $G$ be relatively hyperbolic with respect to $H<G$.
+Let $S$ and $T$ be generating sets of $G$ and $H$, respectively such that $T\subseteq S$.
+Let $d_T$ denote the word metric on $H$ with respect to $T$. \begin{definition} For $r,d,s>0$ the \emph{relative Rips complex} $Rips_{r,d,s}(G,H)$ is the flag simplicial complex $Y$ defined as follows: \begin{enumerate} \item $Y^{(0)}=G$. \item There is an edge between $x,x'\in Y^{(0)}$ if at least one of the following conditions is satisfied: \begin{enumerate} \item $x$ and $x'$ lie in the same coset of $H$ and $d_{T}(1,x^{-1}x')\leq s$ \item there is a relative geodesic $c:[0,l]\rightarrow \Gamma(G,S)$ with endpoints $x,x'$ such that the relative length of $c$ is at most $d$ and it travels less than $3r$ in the first and the last coset and less than $2r$ in any other coset. \end{enumerate} \item A set $\{x_0,x_1,\cdots, x_n\}\subset Y^{(0)}$ spans an $n$-simplex if it forms a complete graph in $Y^{(1)}$. \end{enumerate} \end{definition} Let $Rips(G)$ be the infinite simplex on $G$ i.e the simplicial complex with $G$ as its $0$-skeleton and in which every $(n+1)$-element subset of $G$ spans a $n$-simplex. $Rips(G)$ is contractible and admits a diagonal $G$-action.
+Moreover, the stabilizer of any simplex is a subgroup of the group of all permutations of the vertices and hence finite.
 Consequently, $Rips(G)$ is $n$-good for every $n\in \mathbb{N}$.
-Varying over different values of $r,d$ and $s$ we obtain the filtration $Rips(G)=\bigcup_{(r,d,s)}Rips_{r,d,s}(G,K)$.
-The indexing set $\{(r,d,s)|r,d,s>0\}$ is equipped with the dictionary order.
-Under the assumptions of Theorem 2. we show that the above mentioned filtration is $\Tilde{H}_{k}$-essentially trivial. \\ The path in 2. is said to be \emph{associated} to the edge.
-We say that a path associated to an edge is reduced a coset if it's entering point is also it's exiting point.
-In such a case we say that the corresponding edge is reduced. \remark\normalfont The subcomplex spanned by each coset $gK$ is a copy of the usual Rips complex $Rips_{s}(K)$.
+Varying over different values of $r,d$ and $s$ we obtain the filtration $Rips(G)=\bigcup_{(r,d,s)}Rips_{r,d,s}(G,H)$.
+The indexing set $\{(r,d,s)|r,d,s>0\}$ is equipped with the lexicographic order.
+For each $ r,d,s>0$, the complex $Rips_{r,d,s}(G,H)$ is locally finite and finite dimensional.
+The $G$-orbit of every simplex $\sigma$ in $Rips_{r,d,s}(G,H)$ contains a simplex $\sigma'$ that contains the identity element in its 0-skeleton.
+It follows that the action of $G$ on $Rips_{r,d,s}(G,H)$ is cocompact and that the filtration $Rips(G)=\bigcup_{(r,d,s)}Rips_{r,d,s}(G,H)$ is of finite $n$-type.
+Under the assumptions of Theorem \ref{main} we show in section 3 that the above mentioned filtration is $\Tilde{H}_{k}$-essentially trivial.
+Let $x$ and $x'$ be two points lying in distinct cosets of $H$ such that there is an edge $e$ joining $x$ and $x'$ in $Rips_{r,d,s}(G,H)$.
+By definition, there exists a relative geodesic $c$ such that the condition 2.(b) in \ref{relativeRips} are satisfied.
+Such a relative geodesic $c$ is said to be a path \textit{associated to the edge} $e$.
+Let $c:[a,b]\rightarrow \Gamma(G,S)$ be a path such that its image has non-trivial intersection with the coset $\gamma H$.
+We say that a vertex $v$ of $\Gamma(G,S)$ is the \textit{entering point} of $c$ in the coset $\gamma H$ if $v = c(t) \in \gamma H$ for some $t\in[a,b]$ and $ c(t')\notin \gamma H$ for all $t'<t$.
+We say that a path associated to an edge is \textit{reduced} in a coset if its entering point is also its exiting point.
+In such a case we say that the corresponding edge is reduced with respect to the same coset.
+The exiting point of $c$ with respect to a coset $\gamma H$ is defined analogously. \remark Note that there exists an edge between two elements $gh,gh'$ of a given coset $gH$ if and only if $d_{T}(h,h')\leq s$.
+Using this observation and the fact that the subcomplex spanned by the coset is flag, one concludes that the subcomplex spanned by each coset $gH$ is canonically isomorphic to the usual Rips complex $Rips_{s}(H)$.